hannobraun/stack-assembly/README.md

 This script finishes evaluation with the values `3` and `8` on the stack.

-I could not come up with a more minimal, yet complete set of operators.
+I could not find a more minimal, yet complete set of operators.
 Though using them may end up feeling awkward, possibly even painful, I don't want to implement a more complex solution before confirming that.

 ## Effects